-Premises liability laws hold property owners accountable if an accident or injury occurs because their property has been inadequately cared for or poorly maintained.
-These laws extend to many aspects of property maintenance, including the responsibility to have a safe and secure environment for lawful visitors.
+Premises liability laws hold property owners accountable if an accident or injury occurs because they have failed to adequately maintain their property.
+These laws extend to many aspects of property maintenance, including having a safe and secure environment for lawful visitors.

 The experienced lawyers at Golitko & Daly, P.C. have handled many cases involving premises liability and inadequate building security in the Indianapolis, IN area.
 They are ready to fight for injury victims so they are justly compensated for their losses.